The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: The homogeneous problem

 ii) This solution satisfies the following relation: for any $s \in\, [0, 1/2[$ and $\varphi \in H^{2-s}(\Omega)\cap H^1_0(\Omega)$, we have

 iii) Moreover $u$ satisfies also the following property: for any positive integer $k$

 \end{theorem}

 \begin{proof} We first observe that the above property in Point iii) and the estimate of $\sqrt \varrho\, \nabla u$ in Point i) are a direct consequence of Theorem \ref{inegharm}.
-So it suffices to prove the existence and the uniqueness of the solution $u$ satisfying $ u \in H^{\, 1/2}(\Omega)$.
+Since uniqueness is given by Theorem \ref{UniciteH1/2}, it suffices to prove the existence of a solution $u$ in $ H^{\, 1/2}(\Omega)$.